Applying to the fund

 Individual Application form

-You may return the form as a Word document, but if you do, please also print out and sign the second page and send it by post or as a scan.
+You may return the form as a Word document, but if you do, please also print out and sign the signature page and send it by post or as a scan.

 Group Activities Application Form

 These can be found on the forms.
 Individual applicants please note that it is your responsibility to ensure your reference reaches the committee by the correct date.
 Incomplete applications will not be considered.

 Please try to make your reference as informative and as detailed as possible, commenting on the following:

 1. How long have you known or taught the applicant.

 2. What has been their approach to their studies during that time.

 3. What progress have they made and comment on future potential.

 4. Aside from the applicants individual lessons do they contribute to the musical life of their school/college or provide support to other musical groups.